The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 Experts warn that all Croatian shipyards need a radical overhaul, saying they are technologically inferior and suffer from low productivity, overstaffing and outdated management.

 Who are these "experts" and how is this statement reconciled with Starvid's comment above?
-As the Dutch said while fighting the Spanish: "It is not necessary to have hope in order to persevere."
+"It is not necessary to have hope in order to persevere."

 A little girl has a clubbed left hand and is saying her bedtime prayers, her clubbed hand pressed against her good hand: